hapax/hapax.github.io/assets/mindjam.md

 whom fate brings you together, but do so with all your heart.
 </span>

-Almost 2000 years later, Friedrich Nietzsche would make eternal recurrence and *amor fati* the cornerstones of his ethics.
-In *Ecce Homo*, he makes this commitment to love reality very clear:
+Almost 2000 years later, Friedrich Nietzsche would turn eternal recurrence and *amor fati* into an ethic. *Ecce
+Homo* states this explicitly:

 <span style="padding-left: 20px; display:block">
-My formula for greatness in a human being is amor fati: that one wants nothing to be different, not forward, not backward, not in all eternity.
+My formula for greatness in a human being is *amor fati*: that one wants nothing to be different, not forward, not backward, not in all eternity.
 Not merely bear what is necessary, still less conceal it—all idealism is mendacity in the face of what is necessary—but love it.